-A school district opted out of free meals for students.
-Parents are trying to change that.
+A school district opted out of a free meals program, saying students could ‘become spoiled’

 Karin Rajnicek, a board member, said the free program made it easy for families to “become spoiled.”
 Darren Clark, assistant superintendent for business services, said there could be a “slow addiction” to the service.

-Other members noted that students had forgone meals funded by the National School Lunch Program in previous years.
+Other members noted students had forgone meals funded by the National School Lunch Program in previous years.
 Jess Huinker, an executive assistant for the district, said she had noticed that some did not eat during school because they either did not qualify for free or reduced-price options or because their parents did not submit applications.

 “We have seen kids that don’t eat,” she said.